Science Rendezvous

 Math Mania

-Math Mania presents a variety of interactive demonstrations, puzzles, games and art such as the penny game, the Set Game, the 'Game of 24', kaleidoscopes and hexaflexagons, Nim, Tower of Hanoi, the amazing sorting network and a number of other mathematical puzzles and paradoxes.
-These activities are designed to demonstrate to children - and their parents - fun ways of learning both math and computer science concepts.
+Math Mania presents a variety of interactive demonstrations, games and art such as the penny game, the Set Game, the 'Game of 24', kaleidoscopes and hexaflexagons, Nim, Tower of Hanoi, and other mathematical puzzles and paradoxes.
+These activities demonstrate to children—and their parents—fun ways of learning math and computer science concepts.

 Pump it up!
 Heart Edition (School of Medicine)

 Join us on a fun journey to learn all about the heart and its blood flow!
-Engage in interactive discussions and audience activities to better understand how our hearts pump blood and how different activities can change our heart rate.
+Find out how our hearts pump blood and how different activities can change our heart rate.

 All ages welcome, but most suitable for elementary students and above.